google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 No one likes paying bills but, unless you live on a tropical island by yourself, bills are a fact of life.

-While no one enjoys paying bills, it IS possible to make this routine chore easier and more efficient.
-One of the reasons that people struggle with paying bills is because they do not have a bill organizer system (they may also have too many bills at the end of the money!)
+While no one enjoys paying bills, it is possible to make this routine chore easier and more efficient.
+One of the reasons that people struggle with paying bills is because they do not have a good bill organizer system.
+The other reason may be that they have too many bills at the end of their money!

+Also, why pay more than you have too?
 Fees, penalties and bad reports on your credit are just a few of the headaches that can happen.
 Services can be cut off and additional “service restoration fees” can also result.
-You’re giving these people more of your hard-earned money ---- Why?
-It’s like working for them for FREE!!
+You’re giving these people more of your hard-earned money.
+Why?
+It’s like working for them for free!

 Paying bills late can also result in even more loss of money in higher interest rates.
 Most companies (banks, utility companies, etc.) report bill paying habits to the three credit bureaus (Experian, TransUnion & Equifax).

-A bad credit rating can cost you even more money -- bad ratings equal higher interest payments.
-Higher interest payments mean those purchases are costing you a LOT more than you paid for them which also means less money in YOUR pocket each and every month!!
+A bad credit rating can cost you even more money as bad ratings equal higher interest payments.
+Higher interest payments mean those purchases are costing you a LOT more than you paid for them which also means less money in YOUR pocket each and every month!

 These tips should get you through the bill-paying chore quickly, efficiently and get on with your life!

 Bill Organizer Tip No. 1:

 Assign One Person to Handle the Finances

 If you’re married or have a roommate, assign one person to take care of the finances.
 Confusion tends to occur when one or more people are paying the bills and writing checks.
 The outcome of the confusion can result in bills being over-looked, paid twice and/or a bounced-check or two on occasion.
 Assigning one person to be primarily responsible for handling the finances will help eliminate the problem.
 The person paying the bills should probably be the person who is better at numbers.